Lofou – Agios Georgios – Sylikou – Kouka – Pera Pedi – Lofou.

 Continue the walk by leaving Agios Georgios on the Silikou road which is signposted to your left (as below) just before you get to the village centre.

-After 2-3 minutes’ walking you arrive at a junction – turn left towards Silikou.
+After 3-4 minutes’ walking you arrive at a T-junction with a larger road – turn left uphilltowards Silikou, as signposted.

 In 2 hours 15 minutes you will reach the road sign indicating that you are entering Silikou.
 A few metres beyond the sign on the opposite (right-hand) side of the road here is a pretty church where there is a water tap and are plenty of seats in the shade.